 Anne V Massey

 This is a bold, sculptural brooch.
 Its elegant organic form is a contemporary spin on a classic design.
-It features an integral pin and catch.
-Give the Forget-me-Knot brooch as a gift for a special occasion – a birthday, an anniversary, Christmas, a major life milestone.
+Give the Forget-me-Knot brooch as a gift for a special occasion – a birthday, an anniversary, Valentine's Day, a major life milestone; or to celebrate tying the knot in style.

-- There are two colour options to choose from – part gold plated with 24 carat yellow gold, or straightforward silver.
+- Choose from two colour options – gold plated on the inner surface with 24 carat yellow gold, or straightforward silver.

 - Hand-hammered from Sterling silver by the process of anticlastic raising.
 It is formed from a single piece of silver sheet, including the fastening.